seanwhs/Project-NeverTiree/Strategic-Planning-Artifact.md

 * Human-first technology
 * Structured wisdom transfer

-This is not hustle culture.
+This is **not hustle culture**.
+This is **wisdom culture**.
-This is wisdom culture.

 ---

 ## 2️⃣ What We Offer

-RetireeCorp is a **hybrid platform** combining community, advisory, and learning.
+RetireeCorp is a **hybrid platform** combining community, advisory, learning, and a portal for authenticated users:

 ✔ Community of retired professionals
 ✔ Mentorship & teaching participation
 ✔ Consultancy & advisory engagements
 ✔ Lifelong learning resources
 ✔ Recognition program & milestone celebration
+✔ **Authenticated portal** for accessing curated internal content and Retiree_Corp notes

 We preserve experience and elevate its continued impact.

 ---

-## 3️⃣ Community Values (Core Trust Proposition)
+## 3️⃣ Community Values

-Our values are not decorative — they define engagement.
+Our values define engagement:

 * Human-centric work policies
 * Ethical AI engagement